ghsoares/godui/docs/README.md

 ### Declarative

-All the tree structure rendering is done inside code declaratively, this means you don't need to handle the node creation, referencing, update or disposal, Godui handles all of that while leaving freedom to modify the node as you want.
+All the tree structure rendering is done inside code declaratively, this means you don't need to handle with any specific implementation to create, reference, update or delete a node, Godui handles all of that while leaving freedom to modify the node as you want.

 ### Reactivity